spoturno/bmsystem/README.md

 - Store data in mySQL databse.
 - Make invalid_input_error() for checking program input.
 - Image for github README
+- Future integration with gtk+ toolkit or OpenGL library

 ## Contributing
 Have you spotted a typo, would you like to fix a link, or is there something you’d like to suggest?
 Be welcome to open a pull request!